slicer69/doas/README.md

 On Linux versions of doas prior to 6.3p1 required commands with arguments to be prefixed by a double-dash (--).
 From 6.3p1 and onward the double-dash is no longer required.
 Here we remove a directory owned by root:

      doas -- rm -rf old-directory

+## Contributing

+Contributions, in various forms, are always welcome.
+If you run into a problem or have an improvement you'd like to see included, pelase use GitHub's tools to submit an issue ticket or a pull request.
+Should you encounter a bug  you feel is a security concern, please contact the developer privately at jessefrgsmith AT yahoo DOT ca.

+Financial donations are always welcome and can be submitted via PayPal to jessefrgsmith AT yahoo DOT ca or through Patreon at https://www.patreon.com/sysvinit .
+Thank you for your support.